Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Theoretical constraints: perturbative QCD

 such that these results should be smoothly connected regardless of $\mu_B$.
 The relaxation time has not yet been calculated in QCD at finite $\mu_B$.
 Finally we note that, in typical relativistic viscous hydrodynamics simulations performed in heavy-ion collisions, a number of other transport coefficients are also needed.
 For example, using perturbative QCD, the bulk viscosity has been computed in \cite{Arnold:2006fz}, conductivity and diffusion in \cite{Arnold:2000dr}, and some second-order transport coefficients can be found in \cite{York:2008rr}.
-In practice, these perturbatively-determined expressions are not the ones used in simulations, which often rely on simple formulas involving the transport coefficients determined from, for instance, kinetic theory models \cite{Denicol:2012cn,Denicol:2014vaa} or holography \cite{Kovtun:2004de,Finazzo:2014cna,Rougemont:2017tlu,Grefa:2022sav}, see \cite{JETSCAPE:2020mzn}.
+In practice, these perturbatively-determined expressions are not the ones used in simulations, which often rely on simple formulas involving the transport coefficients determined from, for instance, kinetic theory models \citep{Denicol:2012cn,Denicol:2014vaa} or holography \citep{Kovtun:2004de,Finazzo:2014cna,Rougemont:2017tlu,Grefa:2022sav}, see \cite{JETSCAPE:2020mzn}.

-\section{Theoretical Constraints: Chiral Effective Field Theory}
+\section{Theoretical constraints: chiral effective field theory}

-In the opposite regime of low density and temperature, Chiral Effective Field Theory ($\chi$EFT) is used to calculate the EoS relevant around $n_B\sim n_{sat}$ of neutron stars.
-For ab initio $\chi$EFT calculations, it is possible to study the EoS at arbitrary isospin asymmetry at both zero and nonzero temperature \cite{Drischler:2013iza,Wellenhofer:2016lnl,Wen:2020nqs,Somasundaram:2020chb}.
+In the opposite regime of low density and temperature, Chiral Effective Field Theory ($\chi$EFT) is used to calculate the EoS relevant around $n_B\sim n_{\sat}$ of neutron stars.
+For ab initio $\chi$EFT calculations, it is possible to study the EoS at arbitrary isospin asymmetry at both zero and nonzero temperature within a many-body perturbation theory\cite{Drischler:2013iza,Wellenhofer:2016lnl,Wen:2020nqs,Somasundaram:2020chb}, or a many-body Brueckner–-Hartree-–Fock approach \citep{Logoteta:2016hxh,Logoteta:2016nzc}.
+Recently, several benchmark calculations have been performed, considering the first and second generation of $\chi$EFT Norfolk NN and 3N interactions, to assess the possible error which is associated with the chosen method when solving the many-body Schr\"odinger equation \citep{Piarulli:2019pfq,Lovato:2022apd}.
+The authors have obtained a good agreement among the many-body techniques tested up to approximately the nuclear saturation density.

 However, in practice it is convenient to first compute the EoS for symmetric nuclear matter ($Y_Q=0.5$) and pure neutron matter ($Y_Q=0$) and then interpolate between the two using the quadratic approximation for the isospin-asymmetry dependence of the EoS.
-From the density-dependent symmetry energy, one can extract the coefficients $E_{sym}$, $L$, $K_{sym}$ from $\chi$EFT calculations
+From the density-dependent symmetry energy, one can extract the coefficients $E_{\sym}$, $L$, $K_{\sym}$ from $\chi$EFT calculations